OPM/pyopmspe11/docs/text/benchmark.rst

 * r2_cp_10mish
     Corner-point grid of ca. 10 m size (1 m dx size on left and right boundaries)
 * r3_cp_10mish_convective
-    Corner-point grid of ca. 10 m size (1 m dx size on left and right boundaries) using a subgrid model for convective mixing for facies 2 to 6.
+    Corner-point grid of ca. 10 m size (1 m dx size on left and right boundaries) using a subgrid model for convective mixing for facies 2 and 5.
 * r4_Cart_1m
     Uniform grid of 1 m size